Lake Haven

 Lake Haven features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 62.8% of all households, including 17.3% that are couples with children, 25.2% that are couples without children, and 18.7% that are single parent families.
-Non-family households make up the remaining 37.2%, with lone person households at 34.1% and group households comprising 3.2% of the total.
+Family households constitute 62.8 percent of all households, including 17.3 percent couples with children, 25.2 percent couples without children, and 18.7 percent single parent families.
+Non-family households account for the remaining 37.2 percent, with lone person households at 34.1 percent and group households comprising 3.2 percent of the total.
 The median household size is 2.2 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households